Why is Self Love importantJul 22, 2022

 So our adult stresses feel much more stressful if we have childhood wounds.
 So people who have been wounded a lot as children they go into depression, burnout, anxiety much faster than people who have had a safe upbringing.
 Because of this response to adult stress that is mimicking childhood responses to trauma and stress.
 So what I do is I combine Gestalt therapy, EMDR, family constellations therapy to heal these wounds from childhood so that the person can feel a bit safer in their vulnerability.
 Go to that place of feeling unwanted and realize, "Gosh, you know what?
 I am safe.
 It's okay mom's looking away at my sick brother or something like that.
 It doesn't mean I'm not loved."

 So when we heal these childhood wounds the nervous system relaxes, we become more functional in our adult life, get less stressed and burnt out and triggered by adult experiences such as angry bosses, relationship breakups or other threatening experiences.
 And therefore, our adrenal glands build up, when they build up and they don't burn out then our cortisol levels come more into balance.
-When cortisol is in balance all the brain chemicals such as serotonin, dopamine, GABA, melatonin and your thyroid hormones come more into balance so you get less anxiety and depression.
+When cortisol is in balance all the brain chemicals such as serotonin, dopamine, GABA, melatonin and your thyroid hormones come more into balance so you get less anxiety and depression - also helped by natural herbs for anxiety and depression.
 That's how trauma, childhood experiences, affect the adrenal glands, cortisols and therefore brain chemicals.

 So you can go for therapy but if you don't heal your gut and your liver and your adrenal system you might be looping through therapy.
 And if you're only taking probiotics and supplements without healing those childhood wounds you'll be popping supplements all the time, always feeling vulnerable and fragile, never really resolving that issue and never get into a place of confidence and safety, final safety so you can just walk your life and feel more complete.
 That's how the mind and the body all interact.